espertus/java-hash-exercise/README.md

 Here are ideas for customizing the assignment:

-1. Replacing the corpus (currently a list of winners of SIGCSE prizes) with another corpus, such as the names of your students.
+1. Replacing the corpus (currently a list of winners of SIGCSE prizes) with another corpus, such as the names of your students or a list of courses offered at your university.
 2. De-generifying `HashSet` to simplify the code.

 ## Recommended Reading